 Area Field Description Disk Total (GB) The total disk space capacity of the virtual machine that hosts the virtual service appliance Link Status The status of the connection Active Interface The name of the active network interface card Time Server The IP address of the time server Hunt Groups Status Indicator Indicates the status of the hunt group: Green indicates that the hunt group is operating normally.
 Yellow indicates that the hunt group is out of service.
 Red indicates that the hunt group is not functional.
 Extension The extension number for the hunt group Description The name of the hunt group Usage The current usage state of the hunt group.
-Possible value are: Idle Normal Service The current service state of the hunt group.
+Possible value are: • Idle • Normal Service The current service state of the hunt group.
 Possible values are: Normal Out of Service (Operational) Out of Service (Administrative) IP Phones status indicator High-level status for the IP phones configured on the switch: Green indicates that all phones on the voice switch are in service.
 Yellow indicates that the Firmware Status of at least one phone on the voice switch is "Firmware Version Mismatch".
 Red indicates that at least one phone is out of service.
 IP Phones Maintenance link Click this link to go to the IP Phones status page.
 Phones The number of IP phones configured on the switch and the current IP phone capacity for the switch Usage The current usage state of the IP phones.
-Possible values are: IdleNormal
+Possible values are: Idle Normal

 Area Field Description Service The current service state of the IP phones.
-Possible values are:In ServiceOut of Service (Operational) SIP Trunks command check box Allows selection of one or more trunks to which to apply maintenance commands (Reset, Put in service, Put out of service, Put out of service when idle), as specified in the Command field at the top of the pane percentage of In Service to within the trunk group: Green indicates that the Configured trunks is greened trunks is presented trunks is beened trunks is beene Green indicates that the ratio of In Service trunks to Configured trunks is greater than 50 percent.
+Possible values are: • In Service Out of Service (Operational) SIP Trunks command check box Allows selection of one or more trunks to which to apply maintenance commands (Reset, Put in service, Put out of service, Put out of service, Put out of service when idle), as specified in the Command field at the top of the pane SIP Trunks status indicator Indicates the status of the trunk group based on the percentage of In Service trunks divided by the ports within the trunk group: Green indicates that the ratio of In Service trunks to Configured trunks is greater than 50 percent.
 Yellow indicates that the ratio of In Service trunks to Configured trunks is between 20 and 50 percent.
 Red indicates that the ratio of In Service trunks to Configured trunks is 20 percent or less.
-Blank indicates that no trunks are configured for this Name The name of the SIP trunk Trunks The name of the SIP trunk group.
+Blank indicates that no trunks are configured for this trunk group.
+Name The name of the SIP trunk Trunks The name of the SIP trunk group.
 Click the link to open the Trunk Group Status page for the trunk group.
 Usage The current usage state of the SIP trunks.
 Possible values are: • Idle • Normal Service The current service state of the trunk group.
-Possible values are: In Service Out of Service Unknown Span x (Disabled or Enabled) Category Possible values: • Layer 1 • Layer 2 • Loopback • Span Status Possible values: • Active • Off Command Use the command drop-down lists to turn Loopback on or off and to apply various commands to the Span.
+Possible values are: In Service Out of Service Unknown Span x (Disabled or Enabled) Category Possible values: Layer 1 Layer 2 Loopback Span Status Possible values: • Active • Off Command Use the command drop-down lists to turn Loopback on or off and to apply various commands to the Span.